Can Anxiety Cause High Blood Pressure?

 Anxiety and blood pressure: The vicious cycle

-Another problem, particularly for people with anxiety disorders, has to do with "the vicious circle".
+Another problem, particularly for people with anxiety disorders, has to do with "the vicious circle" that can be created by the link between anxiety and high blood pressure.
 Some people with anxiety may worry about whatever is going on in their lives.
 If nothing is going wrong, their anxious minds may try to find something wrong.
 A huge source of potential problems from which to draw is a person's health.
+Concerns about physical health conditions related to anxiety and high blood pressure—such as heart disease—can be compounded by symptoms like rapid pulse rate, sweating, etc.

 If a person has an anxiety disorder, they may feel anxiety about their anxiety disorder.
 If they have an anxiety disorder, they may very well have high blood pressure as well.
 If they have high blood pressure, they likely feel anxious about their high blood pressure, too.

 In some cases, anxiety and hypertension can cause symptoms that may feel like a medical emergency, including chest pain, dizziness, and rapid breathing.
 If you’re experiencing symptoms of one or both conditions, consider seeking professional help.
+A medical or mental health care professional can provide expert care and help you understand the connections between anxiety and high blood pressure.
 Unmanaged anxiety can significantly impact both mental and physical health.
 In an article titled “Association between anxiety and hypertension: a systematic review and meta-analysis of epidemiological studies”, researchers conclude that early detection of anxiety can be vital to the management of high blood pressure

 What to do next